codezana/codezana/README.md

 🧠 I’m currently learning **React & Next.js**
 ⚙️ Experienced with **Laravel**, **NestJS**, **MySQL**, **PostgreSQL**, and **Tailwind CSS** and ** More **

 🌍 My goal is to build smart systems that simplify real-life problems.
-📦 Founder of **Suli Core**, focused on database systems and web applications.

 ---

 ### 📫 Connect with Me